 - Slow cognitive decline

-Management of MS also entails treating unresolved symptoms from prior attacks.
+Management of MS also includes treating unresolved symptoms from prior attacks.
 For example:

 - Physical therapy helps with motor weakness and instability

-- Urinary urgency or incontinence may be mitigated with medicine
+- Urinary urgency or incontinence may be alleviated with medicine

-- Excessive stiffness in muscles from nerve injury may be alleviated with baclofen
+- Excessive stiffness in muscles from nerve injury may be alleviated with medicine

 - Painful sensory loss or disturbance may be treated with medicine